Markovian dynamics of concurrent systems: Introduction

 thought of as the set of admissible elementary actions, and let $\Sigma^*$ be the free monoid generated by the admissible actions.

 Consider a symbol $\bot\notin A$, and put $A'=A\cup\{\bot\}$.
 Then the dynamics of the system corresponds to the unique right action $A'\times\Sigma^*\to A'$ such that:

 The acceptor graph defines thus a ``partial action'' of the free monoid $\Sigma^*$ over the set of states~$A$.
 The action is ``partial'' in the sense that not all actions are always enabled, depending on the current state of the system.
 But, up to adding a distinguished state~$\bot$, partial actions are actually a particular instance of a standard action $A'\times\Sigma^*\to A'$, with the additional feature that the trajectories to be considered are those that avoid to ever hit the distinguished state~$\bot$.
-Hence these correspond to partial actions without asynchrony; and at a theoretical level, partial actions can be treated as normal actions of a free monoid over a set of states.
+Hence these correspond to partial actions without concurrency; and at a theoretical level, partial actions can be treated as normal actions of a free monoid over a set of states.

-The generalisation of ``partial actions'' to asynchronous systems will be central in this work.
-Formally, an asynchronous system consists of a pair $(X,\M)$, where $X$ is a finite set of states, $\M$~is a trace monoid, together with a right action $\XS\times\M\to\XS$\,.
-The set $X$ is equipped with a distinguished state~$\bot$; ``trajectories'' to consider will be those that avoid to ever hit the distinguished state~$\bot$.
+The generalisation of ``partial actions'' to concurrent systems will be central in this work.
+Our definitive definition of a \emph{concurrent system} will be a triple $(X,\M,\bot)$, where $X$ is a finite set of states, $\M$~is a trace monoid together with a right action $\XS\times\M\to\XS$, and $\bot$ is a forbidden state. ``Trajectories'' to consider will be those that avoid to ever hit the distinguished state~$\bot$.

+Yet another class of concurrent systems has a natural counterpart elsewhere in Concurrency theory.
+Indeed, it is very natural to encode $1$-safe Petri nets~\cite{reisig85,desel95} as concurrent systems defined above: see~\cite{abbes17} for details and examples.

-Dynamics is introduced by means of probability.
-We define a \emph{Markov measure} over an asynchronous system~$(\XS,\M)$, as a family $\pr=(\pr_\alpha)_{\alpha\in\XS}$ of probability measures indexed by the set of states, and obeying the following chain rule, without giving the full definition of all terms for now:
+We introduce the dynamics of concurrent systems by means of probability.
+We define a \emph{Markov measure} over a concurrent system~$(\XS,\M,\bot)$, as a family $\pr=(\pr_\alpha)_{\alpha\in\XS}$ of probability measures indexed by the set of states, and obeying the following chain rule, without giving the full definition of all terms for now: